extslayer/IndiaNow/README.md

 Code Overview

+	•	Architecture: The app follows the MVVM (Model-View-ViewModel) architecture.
+This design pattern separates the app logic into three key components:
 	•	NewsAPI.swift: The core API client that fetches news data from the MediaStack API using URLSession.
 	•	NewsData.swift: The Codable struct representing each news article.
 It includes methods to sanitize titles and descriptions.
 	•	Error Handling: The app gracefully handles errors like network failures or malformed data, displaying appropriate messages to users.